opengisch/QField-docs/en/field-work/projects.rst

 Advanced project selection
 ==========================

-QField opens QGIS projects in the ".qgs" format.
-Currently it is not possible to open ".qgz" files.
+QField opens QGIS projects in the ".qgs" or ".qgz" format.

 QField uses a customized file selector to open the projects.
 On choosing "Open project" from the QField menu, the file selector will be opened showing the following locations: